TorrensJoaquin/PsychrometricChart/README.md

 * All the normal uses of every other psychometric chart. (but better looking)
 * Your own psychometric chart if you don't live at 0 meters above sea level.
 * You want to calculate the humidity on a gas using a cheap wet bulb method.
+* You want to take conclusions on your gas quality with the speed of sound given by a flowmeter.

 ## More information about the algorithm.